max-kay/bachelor_thesis/report/main.typ

 &= norm(bold(Q) accent(X Y, arrow))
 $

-As expected, the translation vector $q$ is free as a translation doesn't affect the distances between points.
+As expected, the translation vector $bold(q)$ is free, as a translation doesn't affect the distances between points.

-Since X and Y are arbitrary points, so is the vector $v$ between them.
+Since X and Y are arbitrary points, so is the vector $arrow(v)$ between them.
 Using the definition of the metric:
 $
 norm(bold(v)) &= norm(bold(Q v))\